EsupPortail/Esup-Pod/CONTRIBUTING.md

 ### Git config

-Warning about the configuration of line ending : https://docs.github.com/fr/get-started/getting-started-with-git/configuring-git-to-handle-line-endings
+Warning about the configuration of line ending: https://docs.github.com/fr/get-started/getting-started-with-git/configuring-git-to-handle-line-endings
 We add a .gitattributes file at the root of repository

 ### Git Commit Messages